Dave Wojcik: San Jose State (2013–2017)

+Linsly School (2019–present)

+Beginning in 2019, Wojcik was varsity boys' basketball head coach at the Linsly School, a private school in Wheeling.
+His first team in 2019–20 was 17–8, and Linsly had three more winning seasons afterwards.

 Personal life

 Wojcik is married to Heather Boylan, daughter of college basketball coach Joe Boylan.
 Their son Jake played college basketball at Richmond from 2018 to 2020 then at Fairfield beginning in 2020.
 Dave Wojcik's older brother Doug Wojcik is also a college basketball coach.